deezl/self_grant/README.md

 This part is offered as a stand-alone mod for server owners as a way for players to grant themselves interact after reading rules and typing a keyword into chat.
 The keyword can be changed by editing the "inter_keyword.lua" file.

+This mod is offered as completely free, WTFPL.